jasonnpan/jasonnpan/README.md

 <h2 align="left"> <b> 🤖 Some fun facts about myself:</b> </h2>

 <p align="left">
-• ⭐️ I'm a novice web developer currently learning the MERN stack, starting with React. <br>
+• ⭐️ I'm a novice web developer currently learning React, and hopefully the rest of the MERN stack soon! <br>
 • ⭐️ My goal is to make functional, interactive, and visually appealing websites. <br>
 • ⭐️ When I'm not coding, I enjoy going on walks around the city and seeing where I end up! <br>
 • ⭐️ I like to try out all snacks - let me know if there's something I should taste test! <br>